 -

-tag Q1 = 'codebook name: code name' and tag Q2 = codebook name: code name'
+tag Q1 = 'codebook name: code name' and tag Q2 = 'codebook name: code name' -

-- Codebook = 'name'
+Codebook = 'name'-

-- Codebook Q1 = 'name' is the same as Q1 codebook = 'name'
+Codebook Q1 = 'name'β same asQ1 codebook = 'name' -

-- Codebook Q1,Q2 = 'name' is the same as codebook Q1 = 'name' OR codebook Q2 = 'name'
+Codebook Q1,Q2 = 'name'β same ascodebook Q1 = 'name' OR codebook Q2 = 'name'

 Exporting Verbatim Responses

-To export by individual questions:
+To export by individual question:

-- Download all verbatim with codes (CSV)
+- Select Download all verbatim (CSV) or Download all verbatim with codes (CSV).

 To export verbatims for the entire survey: